 In detail, your lenses are manufactured using free-form technology and created through a moulding process.
 This is a state-of-the-art production technique developed in our laboratories.
 The advanced materials are heated to a liquid state and then poured in a mould, which has the shape of a very thick lens (about 10 mm).
 This step requires heavy machinery and precisision to obtain the perfect lens shape and aesthetics possible.

 Uncompromising performance is a promise.
 The last and most technologically demanding step in the production process is the application of a coating onto the lens.
 Our coatings make the lens scratch-resistant and durable.
-They also help ensure a clear and bright vision, repel water and dust, reduce irritating reflections and offer many functional benefits when driving, going outdoor or working on your computer by protecting your eyes from UV and blue light.
+They also help ensure a clear and bright vision, repel water and dust, reduce irritating reflections and offer many functional benefits when driving, going outdoors or working on your computer by protecting your eyes from UV and filtering blue-violet light¹.

 The coating is applied like a varnish to the lens.
 It is in fact composed of many different nanolayers, fixed one onto the other through a vacuum deposition process.
 This is the same process used when making a camera lens.
 The last coating layer will give the lens its extremely smooth surface, making it particularly resistant to dirt and water.
 The coating applied to your lens is then tested and proven in rough conditions.